noahehall/theBookOfNoah/0current/security/auth.md

 - access token: a set of granted scopes for a specific period of time
 - refresh token: is given back to the auth server in exchange for a new access token (granted/denied)
 - grant types: workflows for retrieving access tokens

-- Oauth extensions: optional services, contracts & tech that enable oauth2 use cases; there are too many to list
+- Oauth extensions: optional services, contracts & tech that enable oauth2 use cases; there are too many to lis
 - json web token: aka jwt/jot; RFC7519; easy way to encode & share json data
   - its encoded, NOT encrypted; so never use unencrypted sensitive data inside a jwt (or just use JWE/opaque token)
-  - common fields
-    - iss: issuer; auth server
-    - iat: issued at; timestamp
-    - sub: subject; client
-    - aud: audience; the service that the token was created for
-    - exp: expiration; max time the token is valid for

 - JSON Web Encryption: JWE; an encrypted JWT token
 - token revocation: cancels a token via API
   - in practice this is a required extension
 - token introspection: examines an (opaque) token to describe its contents & determine if its still valid
   - mandatory if using token revocation (which you should)
   - client apps can query the auth server to determine if a token is still valid
 - dynamic client registration: defines a consistent API for creating OAuth clients
   - enables systems to register themselves with the auth server for requesting tokens
   - useful in self-service API dev portals; where developers register their app clients for requesting tokens for their app users
 - dynamic client management: edit & manage clients that have registered to an auth server
 - authorization server metadata discovery: like an OPTIONS request; query the auth server for its oauth discovery doc
   - auth server capabilities
   - auth server endpoints
   - ^ enables you to configure your auth client on the fly
 - OpenID Connect: OIDC; special use case of auth design specifically for SSO and sharing profile information
   - provides a rigid structure to the oauth2 framework
   - ^ structured JWTs and specific extensions
   - provides structure to a user profile and selective share elements within the profile

 ## Oauth